-Property Rights and Obligations
+Intellectual Property Rights and Obligations

 - Sec.
 1 Intellectual Property Owned by the Creator.
-For all individuals subject to this policy, intellectual property outside the area of expertise for which the individual was hired that is developed on his/her own time and without the support of the U. T. System or any of its institutions or use of their facilities is the exclusive property of the creator. - Sec.
+Intellectual property developed or created by a U. T. System employee outside the course and scope of employment of the individual which is developed or created on his/her own time and without the support of the U. T. System or any U. T. System institution or use of their facilities or resources, is the exclusive property of the creator. - Sec.
 2 Intellectual Property Owned by U. T. System.
-Intellectual property either related to the area of expertise for which an individual was hired or resulting from activities performed on U. T. System time, or with support by State funds, or from using facilities owned by the U. T. System or any of its institutions is subject to ownership by the Board of Regents. - 2.1 Determination of U. T. System's Interest.
-Before intellectual property subject to ownership by the Board of Regents is disclosed to any party outside the U. T. System, to the public generally, or for commercial purposes, and before publishing same, the creator shall submit a reasonably complete and detailed disclosure of such intellectual property to the president of the creator's institution for determination of the U. T. System's interest. - 2.2 Election Not to Assert Interest.
-If the institution's president elects not to assert and exploit U. T. System's interest, the Office of General Counsel and the creator shall be notified within 30 days after a decision is made not to assert ownership rights that the invention will be released to the creator.
-Thereafter, he or she will be free to obtain and exploit a patent or other intellectual property protection in his or her own right and the U. T. System and its institutions shall not have any further rights, obligations, or duties with respect thereto except that, in appropriate circumstances, the institution's president may elect to impose certain limitations or obligations or retain income rights. - 2.3 Later Release of Invention.
-The institution's president may elect to release an invention to its creator at any time after asserting U. T. System's interest, with notice to the Office of General Counsel; however, such a release shall include provisions for the recovery of patent and licensing expenses, if any, as well as the retention of income rights.
+Intellectual property either developed within the course and scope of employment of the individual or resulting from activities performed on U. T. System time, or with support of State funds, or from using facilities or resources owned by the U. T. System or any U. T. System institution (other than incidental use) is owned by the Board of Regents.
+To effectively implement this Rule and provide certainty to individuals subject to this Rule, a U. T. System institution may promulgate institutional rules, regulations, or policies defining the course and scope of employment for persons or classes of persons and specifying that authorized (pursuant to existing rules and procedures) outside employment is or is not within an employee's course and scope of employment. - 2.1 Determination of U. T. System's Interest.
+Before intellectual property subject to ownership by the Board of Regents is disclosed to any party outside the U. T. System, to the public generally, or for commercial purposes, and before publishing same, the creator shall submit a reasonably complete and detailed disclosure of such intellectual property to the president of the creator's institution for determination of the U. T. System's interest.
+The institution will regularly and promptly communicate with the creator during this decision-making process. - 2.2 Election Not to Assert Ownership Interest.
+If the institution's president elects not to assert U. T. System's interest, the U. T. System Office of General Counsel and the primary creator shall be notified in writing within 20 business days after a decision is made not to assert ownership rights that the institution will offer the released intellectual property to the creator (see Rule 90101, Section 8), except where prohibited by law or contractual obligations or requirements.
+Thereafter, the creator will be free to obtain and exploit a patent or other intellectual property protection in his or her own right and the U. T. System and U. T. System institutions shall not have any further rights, obligations, or duties with respect thereto except that, in appropriate circumstances, the institution's president may elect to impose certain limitations or obligations, including, but not limited to, a nonexclusive license for the creator, U. T. System, and any U. T. System institution to use the released invention for patient care, teaching, scholarly and other academically related purposes, and nonprofit research.

+2.3 Later Release of Invention.
+Except where prohibited by law or contractual obligations or requirements, the institution's president may elect to release an invention to its creator at any time after asserting U. T. System's interest, with notice to the U. T. System Office of General Counsel (see Rule 90101, Section 8); however, such a release must include provisions for the recovery by U. T. System of patent and licensing expenses, if any, as well as the retention of income rights by U. T. System, and may include certain limitations or obligations, including those set forth in Section 2.2 above.